stephiioo/diabetes-tableau-dashboard/README.md

 # diabetes-tableau-dashboard

+### this repo consists of:

+#### - the final cleaned diabetes dataset

-### this is the diabetes tableau dashboard that visualizes the cleaned diabtetes dataset
+#### - a tableau packaged workbook consisting of a dashboard and graphs that visualizes the cleaned diabetes dataset